 The Measles Outbreak – A Chillul Hashem on Multiple Levels

-My maternal grandfather, who was a prominent pediatrician and radiologist, used to say that “Judaism is the Cadillac of religions.”
+My maternal grandfather, who was a prominent pediatrician, internist and radiologist, used to say that “Judaism is the Cadillac of religions.”
 Although my grandfather’s formal Torah education pretty much ended at his bar mitzvah, he had a deep appreciation for the brilliance and profundity of Torah study – something to which he returned much later in life, after retirement.
 Even those who are not members of the tribe, and those who are very delinquent members, are aware of the theological sophistication of Yahadus and its highly intricate and logical legal system.
 Jews were always known to be the most literate and wise people in their host societies; the God-given intellectual abilities of the Jew mirror the exceedingly advanced character of his religion.

 The measles outbreak in Rockland County (and Brooklyn, and other Orthodox areas) challenges this all.
 In defiance of proven medical knowledge and basic public safety, anti-vaxxers have helped engender one of the most pervasive measles outbreaks in recent history.
 Obviously, the chillul Hashem of Jews spreading disease and the health crisis of hundreds of new measles cases are bad enough, but those who refuse to vaccinate are portraying our people and Yahadus in turn as backwards, primitive and crude, akin to the type of ignorant and delusional people and ideologies that embrace and propound conspiracy theories and other homespun bubbe-mayses.